Baqir Jabr al-Zubeidi

-Born in 1946 in the Maysan Governorate, Jabr became a Shi'a activist while studying engineering at Baghdad University in the 1970s.
+Born in 1946 to a Shia family in the Maysan Governorate, Jabr became a Shi'a activist while studying engineering at Baghdad University in the 1970s.
 He escaped to Iran amid former Iraqi President Saddam Hussein's crackdown on Shi'a political groups and joined the Supreme Council for the Islamic Revolution in Iraq (SCIRI).
 He later headed SCIRI's office in Syria.
 According to the Independent newspaper Jabr was a former commander of SCIRI's militia, the Badr Brigades.

-Under Jabr's control the Interior Ministry in 2006 was accused by the United Nations human rights chief in Iraq, John Pace, of executing and torturing to death hundreds of Iraqis every month.

-On 3 January 2006, his sister was reported kidnapped by Iraqi insurgents.
+On 3 January 2006, his sister was reported kidnapped from Baghdad by Iraqi insurgents.
+Parts of central Baghdad were locked down as police searched for the woman.
 She was released two weeks later after a ransom was paid by him.